Deliberate fire-setting in the countryside or making hoax calls can have very serious consequences.

 - after cooking, make sure the barbecue is cool before moving it

-- even when you have finished cooking your barbecue it should remain outside, as it will still give off fumes for some time after use
+- even when you have finished cooking the barbecue should remain outside, as it will still give off fumes for some time after use

 - make sure ashes are cold before disposal

 - make sure your barbeque is in good working order